 Asbestos Trust Fund

 Due to the number and expense of lawsuits, Federal-Mogul was forced to seek bankruptcy protection and reorganization in 2001.
-Not only did Federal-Mogul face the costs of lawsuits related to Bell’s mines and insulation, it was also responsible for cases directed at other Turner & Newall subsidiaries.
+Not only did Federal-Mogul face the costs of lawsuits related to Bell’s mines and insulation, but it was also responsible for cases directed at other Turner & Newall subsidiaries.

 As a part of the reorganization efforts, Federal-Mogul was required to set up an asbestos trust fund.
-Called the Federal Mogul Personal Injury Trust, the trust fund was set up to cover current and future claims made by valid victims of asbestos exposure and related illnesses.
+Called the Federal-Mogul Personal Injury Trust, the trust fund was set up to cover current and future claims made by valid victims of asbestos exposure and related illnesses.
 The company emerged from bankruptcy in 2007.
 The trust fund became active in 2011.